Are Boxers Good Apartment Dogs? (All You Need to Know) Skip to content

 Are Boxers Good Apartment Dogs?

-But, are Boxers good apartment dogs?
+So, are Boxers good apartment dogs?

 With discipline, structure and a lot of exercise and mental stimulation, Boxers are great apartment dogs.
 They are good, patient and friendly companions who generally get along with everyone.
 And, although they are high-energy and somewhat stubborn dogs, with proper training and exercise they are calm and obedient dogs that adapt perfectly to apartment life.